sanskriti-mehra/sanskriti-mehra/README.md

 ## Hi there 👋
 # 💫 About Me:
-🔭 I’m currently working on DevOps<br>👯 I’m looking to collaborate on Full Stack  Developer<br>🤝 I’m looking for help with a profound MNC<br>🌱 I’m currently learning DSA<br>💬 Ask me about<br>⚡ Fun fact
+🔭 I’m currently working on development<br>👯 I’m looking to collaborate on Full Stack  Developer<br>🤝 I’m looking for help with a profound MNC<br>🌱 I’m currently learning DSA<br>💬 Ask me about tech<br>⚡

 # 💻 Tech Stack: